Cooperative loans in Malaysia

-Cooperative loans in Malaysia (commonly known in the Malay language as Pinjaman Koperasi) are credit services offered by cooperatives registered under the Cooperative Commission of Malaysia (SKM) to their members who work as civil servants.
-It is part of the shadow banking system in Malaysia.
-The borrowers are restricted to employees in government departments, statutory bodies, government-linked companies or municipal councils.
+Cooperative loans in Malaysia, commonly known in the Malay language as Pinjaman Koperasi, are credit services offered by cooperatives registered under the Cooperative Commission of Malaysia (SKM) to their members who work as civil servants.
+Cooperative loans are part of the shadow banking system in Malaysia.
+The borrowers are restricted to employees in government departments, statutory bodies, government-linked companies, or municipal councils.
 The Congress of Unions of Employees in the Public and Civil Services (CUEPACS) supports these loans because they aid civil servants in overcoming financial problems and reducing borrowing from loan sharks.
 All matters relating to the administration of these loans are regulated under the Cooperative Society Act of 1993.

 Loan features

 Cooperative loans in Malaysia share some common features such as:

 Repayment by salary deduction

 Payment of monthly installment is via an automatic salary deduction by a government-related body called the National Cooperative Movement of Malaysia (ANGKASA).
-Loan size is limited to RM250,000 (maximum allowed) or to the maximum installment amount that can be deducted from the borrower’s salary.
-Loan installments together with other deductions cannot exceed the maximum 60% limit on salary deductions imposed by the Public Services Department.
+Loan size is limited to RM250,000 (maximum allowed) or to the maximum installment amount that can be deducted from the borrower's salary.
+Loan installments, together with other deductions, cannot exceed the maximum 60% limit on salary deductions imposed by the Public Services Department.
 This is to ensure that the take-home pay is at least 40% of gross salary.
 The maximum tenure is 10 years (the maximum tenure allowable by Bank Negara Malaysia) or until retirement year, whichever comes first.